SKachurin/digital-inheritance/README.md

 - Individuals who want full control of who knows about their inheritance plans and when they learn about it.
 - People seeking an easy, private alternative to traditional estate planning.

-Whether you are deeply invested in digital currencies or simply want to secure passwords and sensitive notes for future generations, our “Digital Inheritance” service ensures that your most precious information remains safe and is delivered to the right person when the time comes—without disclosing anything prematurely.
+Whether you are deeply invested in digital currencies or simply want to secure passwords and sensitive notes for future generations, our “The Digital Heir” service ensures that your most precious information remains safe and is delivered to the right person when the time comes—without disclosing anything prematurely.

 ---

 ## Take Control of Your Digital Legacy

-Join our “Digital Inheritance” project today and gain peace of mind knowing your digital assets and vital information are securely stored, confidentially protected, and ready to be passed on to the people you trust—only if and when they truly need it.
+Join our “The Digital Heir” project today and gain peace of mind knowing your digital assets and vital information are securely stored, confidentially protected, and ready to be passed on to the people you trust—only if and when they truly need it.